arthurrmp/ionic-5-example-app/README.md

 3- Clone the repo on the folder you want using:
    **git clone https://github.com/arthurrmp/ionic-5-example-app.git**

-4- Go to the created folder and install the required packages **cd ionic-5-example-app && npm install**
+4- Go to the created folder and install the required packages:
+   **cd ionic-5-example-app && npm install**

 5- To start the webserver, you can use the command: